Field Service Conflict: The $120K Hidden Cost of Angry Customers

 The Enemy Within: When Your Team Fights Itself

-Customer conflicts get the attention.
+Customer conflicts get attention.
 Internal disputes do the damage.

-Research tracking 398 service employees across 91 work units found something disturbing: interpersonal team conflicts directly tank customer service quality, not through bad attitudes, but through burnout.
-75.75% of the effect comes from emotional exhaustion.
-Your team isn’t choosing to give worse service.
-They’re too drained from fighting each other to care.
+Research tracking 398 service employees found team conflicts tank service quality through burnout—75.75% of the effect comes from emotional exhaustion.
+Your team isn’t choosing to give worse service; they’re too drained from fighting each other.

-Gossip kills productivity faster than broken equipment.
-MIT research shows false information spreads six times faster than truth.
-In a 10-person shop, one rumor can destroy a week’s worth of teamwork before lunch.
+MIT research shows false information spreads 6× faster than truth.
+One rumor can destroy a week’s teamwork before lunch.

-Scheduling disputes are silent project killers.
-Nearly every shop can point to delays driven not by weather or materials, but by unresolved questions about who works when.
-Modern scheduling tools eliminate these friction points before they start.
+Scheduling disputes are silent killers.
+Nearly every shop can point to delays from unresolved questions about who works when.
+Modern scheduling tools eliminate friction before it starts.
+Clear policies documented in performance reviews also reduce ambiguity.

 Technician de-escalation coaching huddle in a bright warehouse bay